 Money Market Funds

 According to many, these funds are the safest option.
 Their primary objective is to maintain their share prices low and follow the principle “don’t lose money.”
-Usually, money market funds invest in debt securities with a very minimal risk.
+Usually, money market funds invest in debt securities with very minimal risk.

 Nevertheless, inflation will eat up the buying power over the years when your money is not keeping up with inflation rates (See the best “plan: B’s” to the money market ).
 They are, however, highly liquid so you would always be able to alter your investment strategy.
 Negative interested rates also pose a serious threat to this fund.